Search

 Particular risks in relation to the nicotine hazard and other associated chemical hazards are addressed in the Tobacco Products Directive which specifies the process of ensuring that e-liquids themselves are safe for inhalation, limits nicotine concentration levels and container sizes to reduce the risk associated with accidental ingestion or other contact by children.

-Please note that every product must be safe for consumers, according to the General Product Safety Directive (GPSD) of the EU.
+Please note that every product must be safe for consumers, according to the General Product Safety Directive (GPSR) of the EU.
 This applies to e-cigarettes.

 Under the Directive, a product is safe if it meets all legal safety requirements under European or national law.